Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 - gets stuck in groups modulo 99.
 - returns predictable sequences for unlucky seeds.
 - repeats itself with higher probability after specific number of calls.
+- has a relatively short period, after which it returns the same sequence.
 - has a skewed distribution when selecting random items from tables.
 - has fixed points in which it returns the same number over and over.